ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ### Global Definitions

-Every expression can be given a name.
+Every expression can be named.
 The relationship between a name and an expression is called a definition and is introduced by the `let ... = ... ` construction.

 If the expression can be computed at the time of its binding to a name, it (and the relationship) is between a name and a value.
 Otherwise, the expression is turned into a special value without being computed, which is the case of functions.
 Definitions with computation are discussed in this section.
 Definitions without computation, like functions, are discussed in the next section.